-1. Introduction (to provide the following information, where relevant) State if you are the patient who was attended to by the above named doctors. • If you are not the patient, please state the following in the complaint: a) Full name of the patient; b) The patient's NRIC or passport number; c) Your relationship with the patient (e.g. parent, child, spouse); d) Why the patient is unable to lodge the complaint personally; and e) Whether the patient has given consent for (i) you to lodge the complaint; and (ii) his/her medical information to be disclosed to you.
-In the event the patient is unable to give consent, please indicate the reason (e.g. patient has passed away) • Provide a summary of the date(s) and location(s) of the incident(s).
-Example: "I am the mother of the patient, "Name of patient in full" of Birth Certificate number: "BC number".
+1. Introduction (to provide the following information, where relevant)

+- State if you are the patient who was attended to by the above named doctors. - If you are not the patient, please provide the name of the patient in full and his/her NRIC or passport number.
+Please describe your relationship with the patient (e.g. parent of the patient) and why the patient is unable to lodge the complaint personally. - Provide a summary of the date(s) and location(s) of the incident(s).

+Example:

+"I am the mother of the patient, "Name of patient in full" of Birth Certificate number: "BC number".
 I am making this complaint as my daughter was one year old when the incidents happened between DD MM YYYY and DD MM YYYY at "name of clinic or hospital"."

-0 D Details of your complaint Provide a title for each allegation against each doctor, followed by details.
-Example A (complaint against one doctor): "Title: Failure to provide professional service Details: On DD MM YYYY, during my consultation with the doctor, he had made the wrong diagnosis for my condition which resulted in me undergoing the unnecessary treatment."
-"Title: Overcharging for consultation Details: On DD MM YYYY, I had a short consultation with the doctor of less than S minutes and was only given two types of flu medications.
-However, I was charged a consultation fee of \$400, which was more than 10 times the amount I have been charged 1 at other GP Clinics for the same type of illness and medicine."
+2. Details of your complaint

+Provide a title for each allegation against each doctor, followed by details.

+Example A (complaint against one doctor):

+"Title: Failure to provide professional service

+Details: On DD MM YYYY, during my consultation with the doctor, he had made the wrong diagnosis for my condition which resulted in me undergoing the unnecessary treatment."

+"Title: Overcharging for consultation

+Details: On DD MM YYYY, I had a short consultation with the doctor of less than 5 minutes and was only given two types of flu medications.
+However, I was charged a consultation fee of \$400, which was more than 10 times the amount I have been charged at other GP Clinics for the same type of illness and medicine."